-Pop-up Globe will open in Sydney’s iconic Entertainment Quarter.
+Pop-up Globe has opened in Sydney’s iconic Entertainment Quarter.

 Pop-up Globe made its international debut in the heart of Melbourne’s theatre and arts precinct in September of last year and now onto its second international season – Sydney.
 Pop-up Globe brings four stunning productions of Shakespeare’s masterworks – the magical fantasy A Midsummer Night’s Dream, the controversial comedy The Merchant of Venice, the blood-soaked tragedy of Macbeth and laugh-out-loud slapstick The Comedy of Errors.

 Audiences can expect to see full-scale battles, hundreds of litres of fake blood, stage acrobatics and more than 450 beautiful bespoke period costumes pieces specially constructed by the Pop-up Globe in-house wardrobe department.
 Capped with an onion dome, Pop-up Globe will be a remarkable feature in the Sydney cityscape, just as the second Globe was in London.

 “The best night of theatre ever” – Australian Stage